Housing and public health

 Private housing accounts for more than 80,300 properties across Herefordshire, providing accommodation for over 178,000 people.

 Everyone in Herefordshire should have the opportunity to live in a safe and healthy home.
-We work with private landlords, tenants and home owners to improve the quality of private sector housing.
-We provide licences and accreditation for landlords.
-If necessary, we can require repair or improvements to residential property so that they meet housing standards.
+We work with private landlords, tenants and home owners to improve the quality of people's homes.

 We provide licences and accreditation for landlords and, if necessary, we can require repair or carry out improvements to residential property so that they meet minimum housing standards.

 Responsibilities of landlords and tenants

 In general, it is the owner's responsibility to maintain the property and to carry out repairs.

 - Report any hazards and necessary repairs to their landlord

 - Co-operate with any reasonable request by the landlord to gain access to carry out repairs